 Data migration sounds straightforward.
 After all, it's simply moving your data from one location to another.
 But in reality, a successful migration needs careful planning and strategy, or it can take longer to execute, as well as ending up much more expensive than you had hoped for.

-In our recent webinar, our Vice President of Product, Branislav Repček, provided an overview of the different components of data migration, the stages involved, and how to ensure your data migration is a success.
-This post summarizes some of the key points, or you can watch the whole video below:
+In our recent webinar, CloverDX VP of Product, Branislav RepĨek, walked through some tips for surviving each stage of the data migration process.
+This post summarizes the key points, or you can watch the whole video below:

 Before you begin with your data migration, you need to first familiarize yourself with its three key components: